RAJUxBHAI/YouTube-Video-Categories-Analysis/README.md

 ## Project Overview

-This project focuses on analyzing **YouTube video categories metadata** to understand how content on the platform is classified and distributed across different domains such as Entertainment, Education, Music, Sports, and Technology.
-The dataset consists of official YouTube category information retrieved via the **YouTube Data API**, stored and analyzed using **MongoDB Atlas**.

-The primary objective of the project is to demonstrate **NoSQL data modeling, aggregation, and visualization techniques** using MongoDB.
-The analysis and dashboard were built using **MongoDB Atlas Charts**, showcasing category distribution and assignability insights.
+This project focuses on analyzing **employee burnout and turnover patterns** using a large-scale workforce dataset containing over **800,000 employee records**.
+The objective is to understand how organizational, personal, and work-related factors contribute to employee burnout and attrition risk.

+The dataset was sourced from **Kaggle** and stored in **MongoDB Atlas**, where it was modeled, queried, and analyzed using NoSQL principles.
+An interactive analytics dashboard was built using **MongoDB Atlas Charts** to visualize trends, correlations, and workforce insights.

-This project was completed as part of the **ETB – Database Management Systems (DBMS)** self-study component under the guidance of **Prof. Ashok Harnal**, FORE School of Management, New Delhi.
+This project was completed as part of the **ETB – Database Management Systems (DBMS)** self-study component, demonstrating the application of NoSQL data modeling and visualization techniques on a real-world HR analytics problem.

 ---

+## Business Problem Statement

+Employee burnout and high turnover lead to:

+* Increased hiring and training costs
+* Loss of productivity and morale
+* Reduced organizational stability

+By analyzing historical employee data, organizations can **identify burnout indicators early** and design data-driven HR strategies to improve employee retention and well-being.

+---

 ## Key Business Insights

-* **Content Classification**: YouTube organizes its platform into **31 distinct content categories**, enabling structured content discovery and moderation.
-* **Assignable vs Non-Assignable Categories**: Not all categories can be assigned to uploaded videos, indicating platform-level restrictions on certain content types.
-* **Platform Strategy Insight**: Categories such as *Music, Film & Animation, Education,* and *Entertainment* dominate the assignable space, reflecting YouTube’s focus on mass-consumption content.
-* **Data Modeling Insight**: The project highlights how **nested JSON data** from APIs can be effectively transformed and visualized using MongoDB’s aggregation framework.
+* **Burnout vs Workload:** Employees with longer working hours and high workload indicators show higher burnout levels.
+* **Experience & Attrition:** Early-career employees are more prone to burnout and turnover compared to experienced employees.
+* **Work-Life Balance Impact:** Poor work-life balance strongly correlates with increased burnout scores.
+* **Role-Based Patterns:** Certain job roles and departments exhibit consistently higher burnout and attrition risk.
+* **Predictive Value of Burnout:** Burnout score acts as a leading indicator for employee turnover probability.

+These insights highlight how workforce data can support **proactive HR decision-making**.

 ---

-## Tools Used

-* **Data Collection**: YouTube Data API (JSON format)
-* **Database**: MongoDB Atlas (Cloud-based NoSQL Database)
-* **Data Processing**: MongoDB Aggregation Framework (`$unwind`, `$project`)
-* **Visualization**: MongoDB Atlas Charts (Interactive Dashboard)

----

 ## Dataset Used

-**YouTube Video Categories Dataset**

-* Source: YouTube Data API
+**Employee Burnout and Turnover Prediction Dataset**

-* Format: JSON
+* **Source:** Kaggle
+* **Records:** ~800,000 employees
+* **Format:** CSV (ingested into MongoDB collections)

-* Key Fields:
+### Key Attributes

-  * Category ID
+* Employee ID
+* Age & Gender
+* Job Role & Department
+* Years of Experience
+* Workload & Work-Life Balance Indicators
-  * Category Title
+* Burnout Score
-  * Assignable Flag
+* Turnover / Attrition Flag

-The dataset was stored as a nested document structure and later flattened using aggregation pipelines for dashboard visualization.
+The dataset represents a realistic HR analytics scenario suitable for large-scale NoSQL analysis.

 ---

+## Database & Data Modeling

+* The dataset was stored in **MongoDB Atlas** as a document-based collection.
+* Each employee record was modeled as a **single document**, allowing flexible schema evolution.
+* Indexes were created on commonly queried fields such as:

+  * Department
+  * Job Role
+  * Burnout Score
+  * Attrition Flag

+MongoDB’s schema-less design enabled efficient handling of a large and diverse dataset.

+---

+## Tools & Technologies Used

+* **Data Source:** Kaggle
+* **Database:** MongoDB Atlas (Cloud NoSQL Database)
+* **Data Processing:** MongoDB Aggregation Framework

+  * `$match`, `$group`, `$project`, `$bucket`
+* **Visualization:** MongoDB Atlas Charts
+* **Dashboard Link:** Public MongoDB Charts Dashboard

+---

 ## Dashboard Overview

-The MongoDB Charts dashboard provides an interactive view of:
+The MongoDB Charts dashboard provides interactive visualizations including:

-* Distribution of YouTube video categories
+* Burnout score distribution across employees
+* Attrition comparison by department and role
+* Work-life balance vs burnout analysis
-* Assignable vs non-assignable category comparison
+* Experience level vs turnover probability
-* Category-level summary metrics
+* Summary metrics and filtered views
-* Tabular view of category metadata

-The dashboard demonstrates real-world usage of **MongoDB Charts for business analytics** on semi-structured data.
+The dashboard demonstrates how MongoDB Charts can be used for **HR analytics and decision support**.

-*(A PDF snapshot of the dashboard is included in the repository for reference.)*

 ---

 ## Learning Outcomes

-* Practical understanding of **NoSQL schema design**
-* Hands-on experience with **MongoDB aggregation pipelines**
-* Building dashboards from **nested JSON API data**
+Through this project, the following DBMS concepts were applied:

+* NoSQL data modeling for large datasets
+* Indexing strategies for analytical queries
-* Using MongoDB Atlas Charts for **business intelligence and storytelling**
+* MongoDB aggregation pipelines for insights generation
+* Building interactive dashboards for business storytelling
+* Applying database concepts to real-world HR problems

 ---

+## Conclusion

+The **Employee Burnout & Turnover Prediction Analysis** project showcases how NoSQL databases like MongoDB can be effectively used for large-scale workforce analytics.
+By combining flexible data modeling, aggregation pipelines, and interactive dashboards, the project demonstrates the practical role of DBMS concepts in solving real organizational challenges.

+This project serves as a strong example of **data-driven HR analytics using modern database technologies**.

+* Make this **shorter for a strict submission limit**
+* Rewrite it in a **more technical / examiner-focused tone**
+* Add a **MongoDB schema + aggregation explanation section**
+* Convert it into a **report-style document or PPT**

+Just say the word 👍